Portland Trail Blazers vs. Oklahoma City Thunder Preview

 How to watch on TV: Root Sports NW, NBA League Pass

-Blazers injuries: Damian Lillard (out), Larry Nance Jr. (out), Cody Zeller (out), Nassir Little (out), CJ Elleby (questionable)
+Blazers injuries: Damian Lillard (out), Cody Zeller (out), Nassir Little (out), Larry Nance Jr. (questionable), Trendon Watford (questionable), CJ Elleby (probable)

 SBN Affiliate: Welcome to Loud City